Where Do Blue Diamonds Come From?

 Blue Diamonds Have a Surprising “Superdeep” Origin and a Link to Ancient Oceans

 August 1, 2018

-Type IIb diamonds are a rare variety of diamond distinguished by having boron within the crystal structure, which can impart an attractive blue colour.
-The famous Hope Diamond is a perfect example of this blue diamond variety.
-Type IIb diamonds have long remained a geological enigma, but new research published in the 2 August 2018 issue of Nature reveals they are “superdeep” diamonds, meaning they crystallised much deeper in the earth than most other gem diamonds.
+Type IIb diamonds are a rare variety of diamond distinguished by having boron within the crystal structure, which can impart an attractive blue color.
+The famous Hope diamond is a perfect example of this blue diamond variety.
+Type IIb diamonds have long remained a geological enigma, but new research published in the August 2, 2018 issue of Nature reveals they are “superdeep” diamonds, meaning they crystallized much deeper in the earth than most other gem diamonds.
 Remarkably, the boron atoms contained in these blue gems may have originally been derived from ancient oceans.

 When seawater infiltrates the ocean floor, it causes chemical reactions that deposit boron into the oceanic lithosphere.
 This new study proposes a model whereby some of this boron is subducted with hydrous (water-bearing) minerals down to the lower mantle.
 At this great depth, the increased temperature and pressure break down the hydrous minerals, which then release a boron-enriched fluid that triggers diamond growth.
 Many of the inclusions in the blue diamonds that Smith and his colleagues examined have coexisting methane and hydrogen as a thin layer surrounding the solid minerals, providing evidence of diamond growth from such a boron-enriched hydrous fluid.

 This new study reveals not only that type IIb diamonds are among the deepest diamonds ever found, but also that boron and maybe even water can be carried from the ocean deep into the mantle by the process of subduction.
 This is a key observation for our understanding of mantle geochemistry and plate tectonic processes.